 Springer, Singapore, 1998.

-These and further books can be found in the applied mathematics and computer
+These and further books can be found in the computer science library.

 Furthermore, there is an interesting